 A co-branded card is a credit or debit card that a retailer issues in partnership with a card network or financial institution.
 These cards can be used everywhere where bank cards are accepted.
-What makes co-branded cards stand out among other card products is that it brings cardholder certain benefits when making purchases at a particular retailer, such as discounts, bonuses, miles, cashback, points, or rewards.
+What makes co-branded cards stand out among other card products is that they bring cardholders certain benefits when making purchases at a particular retailer.
+Typically, co-branded credit card programs offer discounts, bonuses, miles, cash back, points, or rewards.

 Department stores, warehouse clubs, airlines, and gas station chains are most likely to offer co-branded cards.